0x5ubt13/Write-Ups/FreshersCTF2020@ENUSEC/README.md

 Thank you [ENUSEC](https://enusec.org) organisers for all the fun and knowledge I had in just 3 days whilst participating and for one whole week and a half after it was finished trying to do this write-up in my free time.

+I can't wait for the next to come!

 ## Final Scoreboard

 ![Scoreboard](images/final_scoreboard.png)